Saxon Engineering

 • Projects requiring colour matching or visual integration

-If you’re unsure which finish is best for your project, our team can recommend the most appropriate option based on the site location, exposure conditions, and intended use.
+If you’re unsure which finish is best for your project, our team can recommend the most appropriate option based on the site location, exposure conditions, and intended application.

-Based in South Australia, Saxon Engineering supplies AC condenser cages Australia-wide, working with builders, mechanical contractors, facility managers, and government clients on projects of all sizes.
+Based in South Australia, Saxon Engineering supplies Backflow RPZ Cages Australia-wide, working with builders, mechanical contractors, facility managers, and government clients on projects of all sizes.
+Where practical, RPZ backflow cages will be supplied flat-packed, with interlocking panels and bolted assembly.
+This helps reduce freight costs and simplifies transport, particularly for interstate or regional projects.

 We have multiple sizes on display at our facility located at: